 |An optional essay & a compulsory reapplicant essay|

 1) Columbia Business School:

-The essay prompts for Columbia Business School are holistic and span career goals, fit and your personality.
+The MBA essay prompts for Columbia Business School are holistic and span career goals, fit and your personality.
 Before you sit down to attempt these questions, it is imperative that you think about your future and how you can take advantage of the opportunities that New York City has to offer.

 Essay 1: “Through your resume and recommendations, we have a clear sense of your professional path to date.
 What are your career goals over the next 3-5 years and what, in your imagination, would be your long-term dream job?”

 Essay 2: “Why do you feel that Columbia Business School is a good fit for you?”

 Essay 3: “Tell us about your favorite book, movie or song and why it resonates with you.”

 While the first essay prompt has a 500-word limit, the other two essays each require a maximum of 250 words.
 As the third essay allows you to display a side that can’t be reflected in any other part of your application, make sure to express why something resonated with you and what you have learnt from it.

 1. Columbia Business School also has a compulsory short answer question of 50 characters: “What is your immediate post-MBA professional goal?”
 Your answer could be simply, “Launch a [xxx] start-up” or “Work in [xxx] at a consultancy firm.”

 2. There is also a 500-word optional non-formal essay that can be submitted in bullet points: “Is there any further information that you wish to provide the Admissions Committee?
 If so, use this space to provide an explanation of any areas of concern in your academic record or your personal history.”